 Yesterday I laid down some groundwork about the lifelong struggle with my weight.
-Today I’m explaining how I lost 20 pounds in 2.5 months.
+Today I’m explaining how I was able to lose 20 pounds in 2 months.

 Let me begin by saying that before I started this program I was miserable.
 I felt horrible after meals, especially dinner.
 I was a gross, irritable, bloated mess.
 I was also tired a lot– taking 1-3 afternoon naps a week.